 Time range picker

 Use the time range picker to retrieve events over a specific time period.
 For real-time searches you can specify a window over which to retrieve events.
 For historical searches, you can restrict your search by specifying a relative time range (15 minutes ago, Yesterday, and so on) or a specific date and time range.
 The time range picker has many preset time ranges that you can select from, but you can also enter a custom time range.

-The time range picker is discussed in, "About the time range picker."
+The time range picker is discussed in detail in, "About the time range picker".

 How to search

 The "How to search" panel links you to the Search Tutorial and Search Manual to learn about how to write searches.

 The "What to search" panel displays a summary of the data that is installed on this Splunk instance and that you are authorized to view.
 To see this data, click Data Summary.